MicrosoftDocs/azure-stack-docs/azure-stack/aks-hci/concepts-node-networking.md

 ## Minimum IP address reservations for an AKS on Azure Stack HCI deployment

-Irrespective of your deployment model, the number of IP addresses reserved remains the same.
-This section talks about the number of IP addresses to reserve based on your AKS on Azure Stack HCI deployment model.
+Regardless of your deployment model, the number of IP addresses reserved remains the same.
+This section describes the number of IP addresses you need to reserve based on your AKS on Azure Stack HCI deployment model.

 ### Minimum IP address reservation